janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

 Note that if composite id consists of multiple bytes, it is assumed to be in little endian format.
 For example, if composite id in CAN frame is in big endian:

-    Frame data: 000007e8: f4 49 db 00 00 00 00 00
+    CAN frame data: 000007e8: f4 49 db 00 00 00 00 00

-You need to swap the bytes hexadecimal composite id in frame description:
+The composite id in XML must be defined in little endian by swapping the byte order:

     <frame id="0x7E8:0x49F4,0,2">